Bedřich Šupčík

 Bedřich Šupčík (22 October 1898 – 11 July 1957) was a Czech gymnast and Olympic champion.
 He competed for Czechoslovakia at the 1924 Summer Olympics in Paris, where he received a gold medal in rope climbing, and a bronze medal and in all-round individual.
 He received a silver medal in team combined exercises at the 1928 Summer Olympics in Amsterdam.
-Additionally, he competed at the 1926 and 1930 World Artistic Gymnastics Championships, helping his Czechoslovak team to gold both time, and, individually, winning bronze on rings in 1926 and silver on rings in 1930.
+Additionally, he competed at the 1926 and 1930 World Artistic Gymnastics Championships, helping his Czechoslovak team win gold both times, and, individually, winning bronze on rings in 1926 and silver on rings in 1930.